-Okay, so you deal with honest companies.
-How many of your suppliers are located in Tornado Alley?
+How many of your suppliers are susceptible to weather?
 How many in politically unstable countries that see coups and revolution as a national sport?

 Today companies are more than likely working with suppliers located almost anywhere on the planet.
 If these suppliers are critical to your production process, there is considerable exposure for companies that fail to plan for supply interruptions.